-Here's why our democracy needs publicly financed elections now, more than ever before.
+Here's why our democracy needs publicly financed elections now, more than ever before, and why we need it for the top offices as much as for the down-ticket races.
 Today in our country, we have more concentrated wealth and income than at any time since the beginning of the last century.
 There is nothing more antithetical to the rights of citizens in a democratic republic than concentrated wealth and power.
-I quote Robert La Follette when I say: "The supreme issue, involving all the others, is the encroachment of the powerful few upon the rights of the many."
-Barry Goldwater expressed a similar sentiment when he said, "The enemy of freedom is unrestrained power, and the champions of freedom will fight against the concentration of power wherever they find it."1 He was talking about limits on the sources of campaign contributions.
+I quote Progressive reformer Robert La Follette when I say: "The supreme issue, involving all the others, is the encroachment of the powerful few upon the rights of the many."
+Barry Goldwater expressed a similar sentiment when he said, "The enemy of freedom is unrestrained power, and the champions of freedom will fight against the concentration of power wherever they find it."
+He was talking about limits on the sources of campaign contributions.